rcazzara/seldovia/_people/Lindstedt_Carl_Gosta_Sr.md

 He served in the Territorial National Guard and at one time was the Seldovia harbormaster.
 He also served on the Seldovia City Council and as Mayor.

-He married [**Daisy PHILLIPS Cameron Froeshle Henington**](Lindstedt_Daisy_Phillips.md) on March 29, 1946, in Seldovia.
+He married [**Daisy PHILLIPS Cameron/Froeshle/Henington**](Lindstedt_Daisy_Phillips.md) on March 29, 1946, in Seldovia.
 Their two children, Carl and John were born and raised in Seldovia.
+His grandson [**Carl Lindsted**](./Lindstedt_Carl_III.md) was born and died in Seldovia in 1970.

 He loved to read, play cards and go moose hunting; many children in Seldovia knew him as "Grandpa."

 Carl died in Homer, Alaska August 2, 1990 and is buried in the Seldovia City Cemetery in Plot #536.
-Daisy died in Seldovia December 14, 1999.
+Daisy died in Seldovia on December 14, 1999.